What Bond Yields Are Saying About Trump And Inflation

 Second, the remaining increase of 20 basis points reflects the feeling that the economic policies of the Trump administration will result in a modest increase in inflation.

-There is still a lot of the risk averse money in the United States financial markets.
-For example, some estimates show that around 40 percent of US government debt is in foreign hands.
+There is still a lot of the risk-averse money in the United States financial markets.
+For example, some estimates show that around 40 percent of the US government debt is in foreign hands.
 And, this doesn’t count the foreign monies in other parts of the US financial system.

 It is highly likely that most of these funds will stay in the United States.
-If more should leave, however, then the yield on the TIPs could go up substantially over time.
-Remember, if the yield on TIPs is to reflect the expected growth rate of the US economy and we set this expected growth rate to be around the 2.0 percent level of Federal Reserve projections, then the TIPs interest rate could go up substantially.
+If more should leave, however, then the yield on the TIPS could go up substantially over time.
+Remember, if the yield on TIPS is to reflect the expected growth rate of the US economy and we set this expected growth rate to be around the 2.0 percent level of Federal Reserve projections, then the TIPS interest rate could go up substantially.

 Furthermore, there is the question about the future path of inflation.
 Right now the market seems to be hanging on the possibility that the Trump administration will be able to get some form of stimulus passed by the Republican-led US Congress.
 Inflationary expectations will rise as the possibility that some form of the bill gets acted upon.